So. What strains of probiotics are in kombucha? What are the kombucha microbes that make your brew so good? And can you change them?

 Each of the four recipes produced a different mix of microbes.

 There seem to be a common core of bacteria that are present in all kombucha scobys – these are mostly acetobacteria, which produce acetic acid and cellulose (the rubbery stuff the scoby is made from).
-There is also a handful of yeast species that are usually present, although the yeasts are much more variable than the bacteria.
+There is also a handful of yeast species that are usually present, although the kombucha yeast species are much more variable than the bacteria.
 Other bacteria and yeasts are also present.

 The recipe using honey produced the biggest change to the number and type of bacteria present – probably due to honey’s antimicrobial properties.